APNA Position: Psychiatric-Mental Health Nursing’s Role in Tobacco Treatment

 From a public health perspective, some progress in addressing tobacco dependence has been realized.
 The rate of overall smoking has dropped below 14%.
-Smoking and tobacco use are widely recognized as an addiction, not merely a personal choice, and health care clinicians increasingly address this chronic, relapsing disease using recovery-oriented language.
+Tobacco product use widely recognized as an addiction, not merely a personal choice, and health care clinicians increasingly address this chronic, relapsing disease using recovery-oriented language.
 Terms such as “cessation” are being replaced with “treatment” and “smoker” replaced with person-first language such as “person who smokes.”

-The rate of smoking continues to drop to historic levels (13.7%), yet the rate of deaths per year due to tobacco dependence continues to climb.
-The current rate deaths due to tobacco dependence is approximately 480,000/year (CDC, 2019 a).
-Additional data (CDC, 2019 a,b,c) provides a more nuanced picture of the problem:
+The rate of cigarette smoking among U.S. adults continues to drop to historic levels (12.5%), yet the rate of deaths per year due to tobacco dependence continues to climb (Cornelius et al., 2022).
+The current rate of deaths due to tobacco dependence is approximately 480,000/year (U.S. Department of Health and Human Services, 2014).
+Additional data (Cornelius et al, 2022; SAMHSA, 2020; Cooper et al., 2022; Hu et al, 2022) provides a more nuanced picture of the problem:

-- 54.6% of adults who use e-cigarettes also smoke combustible cigarettes (Truth Initiative, 2019)
+- More than half of adults who currently use e-cigarette users also use cigarettes

-There is currently only a modest inclusion of efficacious tobacco treatment content in nursing curricula (AACN, 2019; NCSBN, 2019).
+There is currently only a modest inclusion of efficacious tobacco treatment content in nursing curricula (AACN, 2013; NCSBN, 2019).
 What is offered in formal academic and continuing nursing education lacks standardization and consistency.
-In a cross-sectional web-based survey of nursing students (VanDevanter, Katigbak, Naegle, Zhou, Sherman, & Weitzman, 2017), most respondents (81%) felt that advising patients to quit tobacco use was an important part of their nursing practice and 72% indicated that counseling improves the odds that a patient will quit.
+In a cross-sectional web-based survey of nursing students (VanDevanter et al., 2017), most respondents (81%) felt that advising patients to quit tobacco use was an important part of their nursing practice and 72% indicated that counseling improves the odds that a patient will quit.
 However, only 17% of undergraduate and 29% of graduate nurses felt confident or very confident in their tobacco treatment interventions skills.
-In VanDevanter et al (2017) there were nearly no respondents (3%) who indicated they received adequate education on interventions for the use of alternative tobacco products.
+In VanDevanter et al. (2017) there were nearly no respondents (3%) who indicated they received adequate education on interventions for the use of alternative tobacco products.

 As efforts continue to treat the whole person, those who are addicted to nicotine and tobacco are increasingly seen in a wide variety of clinical and non-clinical settings.
 Nurses are the largest sector of the health care workforce and are seen as the most trusted profession.
 Psychiatric-mental health nurses are ideally positioned to be tobacco and nicotine addiction treatment leaders and champions in clinical practice, education, research, advocacy, policy and guideline development, and as innovators of new treatment methodologies.

 The American Psychiatric Nurses Association understands that tobacco use and dependence is an addiction and patients with tobacco use disorders should receive care in every clinical setting.
-APNA also recognizes that many challenges remain in providing nursing education on effective nursing tobacco treatment and that the Nursing Competencies for Treating Tobacco Use and Dependence are a first step towards addressing that issue.
+APNA also recognizes that many challenges remain in providing nursing education on effective nursing tobacco treatment and that the Nursing Competencies for Treating Tobacco Use and Dependence are a first step towards addressing that issue (Essenmacher et al., 2022).
 Therefore, the American Psychiatric Nurses Association takes the position that Psychiatric Mental Health Nurses are Champions in the Translation of Evidence into Effective Tobacco Treatment for Every Patient, at Every Visit, in Every Setting.